Light Dark

 1. Hero Section with Clear Value Proposition

-Are you aware of the 15 seconds to impress the user rule?
+Are you aware of the 15-second rule to impress the user?
 If not, you should be!

-Failing to do so may end up losing the potential customer.
+Failing to do so may result in losing the potential customer.
 So, what’s next?

 Create a clear hero section.
 Take it as your only chance to tell the user about your value proposition.
 It has three main elements.